mrpIug/csci318-group-project/README.md

-# Rot-ionary: AI-Powered Slang Dictionary Microservice Application
+# Rot-ionary: Slang Dictionary Microservice Application

 A collaborative dictionary for modern slang terms like "yeet", "rizz", "unc" and more, featuring AI-powered etymology analysis and a Wordle-style game called "Rotle".